-The launch of Germany’s Indo-Pacific Policy Guidelines in September 2020 provides another important springboard for future cooperation.
+The launch of Germany’s Indo-Pacific Policy Guidelines in September 2020 provides another important springboard for further cooperation.

 Australia and Germany have a warm, vibrant and diverse bilateral relationship.
-Germany is a close and important partner for Australia with a common strategic outlook, and shared values and commitment to the rules-based international order, including in the Indo-Pacific.
-We work together to support multilateralism, human rights, trade liberalisation, shared defence and security objectives, and the international response to COVID-19.
+Germany is a close and strategic partner for Australia with a common strategic outlook, and shared values and commitment to the rules-based international order, including in the Indo-Pacific.
+We work together to support multilateralism, human rights, trade liberalisation, shared defence and security objectives, and the international recovery from COVID-19.
 We work closely in multilateral forums, including the UN and G20.